xiaonia/kotlin-web-site/pages/docs/reference/classes.md

 ### Overriding rules

-In Kotlin, implementation inheritance is regulated by the following rule: if a class inherits multiple implementations of the same member from its immediate superclasses, it must override this member and provide its own implementation (perhaps, using one of the inherited ones).
+<span style="color:red;">In Kotlin, implementation inheritance is regulated by the following rule: if a class inherits multiple implementations of the same member from its immediate superclasses,
+it must override this member and provide its own implementation (perhaps, using one of the inherited ones).</span>
-To denote the supertype from which the inherited implementation is taken, we use *super*{: .keyword } qualified by the supertype name in angle brackets, e.g. `super<Base>`:
+<span style="color:red;">__To denote the supertype from which the inherited implementation is taken, we use *super*{: .keyword } qualified by the supertype name in angle brackets, e.g. `super<Base>`:__</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>